Liberal Democrat Party Awards Autumn 2025

 The President’s Award

-Eligibility: open to any Party Member elected to public office and who has demonstrated excellence and commitment.
+Eligibility: open to any Party Member elected to public office and who has demonstrated excellence and commitment, either in that role or both in that role and other roles for the party.

 Criteria: the winner will be recognised for outstanding commitment and service to the Party.
-Members should be seeking to nominate people who deserve recognition for their hard work, long service, and demonstrable dedication to the party, at whatever level.
-Nomination portal
+Local, regional, and state parties should be seeking to nominate people who deserve recognition for their hard work, long service, and demonstrable dedication to the party, at whatever level.
+It is expected to be special awards to be awarded from the Party for whom public recognition is overdue.
+Nomination Portal

 The Harriet Smith Liberal Democrat Distinguished Service Award